wadmiraal/wadmiraal.net/src/_posts/2012-01-19-thank-you-this.markdown

 ![Figure 01](/posts-media/thank-you-this/fig01.jpg)

-This is very scientific.
 We see that our first element's *shallow size* is 12B and all child instances 16B.

 Hmm&hellip; And what if we try this: